fpoltronieri/al-folio/_pages/about.md

 <br>
 <br>
 <br>
 I am an Assistant Professor (RTD-A) at the Department of Engineering, University of Ferrara, Ferrara, Italy.

-My research interests focus on the study of Distributed Systems and I am currently working on several topics: IoT, service placement and resource management for Edge/Fog Computing, service optimization, and Cloud Computing.
+I received the Ph.D. degree in Engineering Science from the University of Ferrara, in 2021.
+I collaborate with national and international institutions such as the Florida IHMC, Pensacola, USA.
+My research interests reside in the network and service management areas.
+There I am looking into Value-of-Information, Digital Twins, and Optimization techniques for Service Orchestration and management across the Compute Continuum.
+Filippo received the Best Student paper award at NOMS 2020 and the Best Paper award at CNSM 2023.

 <!--
 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.